Guides

 This gives you an opportunity to link to your site and list it as a relevant source.
 All you need to do is edit the article and add the link.

-How To Find Missing Citations on Wikipedia
+How to Find Missing Citations on Wikipedia

 Determining if a Wiki page lacks citations can be difficult.
 It often comes down to your personal judgment:

-For example, you can use tools that automatically find Wiki pages with dead links or missing citations based on the keywords you enter.
+There are better and faster ways to find link building opportunities on Wikipedia.
+One way is to use tools that automatically find Wiki pages with dead links or missing citations based on the keywords you enter.

 One such tool is WikiGrabber, which completes this entire process in about a minute.